Destiel: Teased and referenced

 Fans of Supernatural often interpreted Dean and Castiel's interactions as containing homoerotic subtext.
 Throughout the show's eighth season, such subtext was read into the two characters saying "I need you" to each other at crucial plot moments, as well as the episode "Goodbye Stranger", in which Dean says "I love you" to Castiel, a line later changed to "I need you" at Ackles' suggestion.

 By 2013, the showrunners were described as having a "grudging respect" for Destiel fans.
 The ninth season of the show featured a scene intended to mock Destiel shippers that was ultimately cut from the episode.
 Collins was also given a note by showrunner Jeremy Carver to act like a "jilted lover" toward Dean that season.
 Viewership of the series continued to increase in the ninth season, which was in part attributed to Destiel shippers.

-The season ten episode "Fan Fiction" introduced the term Destiel into Supernatural.
-In the episode, a group of girls put on a musical adaptation of the in-universe book series that publishes Dean and Sam Winchester's adventures, allowing the series to comment on its own fanbase.
+The Season 10 episode "Fan Fiction" introduced the term Destiel into Supernatural.
+In the episode, an all-girls school puts on a musical adaptation of the in-universe Supernatural book series that publishes Dean and Sam Winchester's adventures, allowing the series to comment on its own fanbase.
 At one point in the episode, Dean comments on the unlikelihood of Destiel getting together, leading to the young girl to whom he was talking rolling her eyes and continuing to write her fan fiction.
-Sam spends the episode to teasing Dean about the ship.
+Sam spends the episode teasing Dean about the ship.
 The Daily Dot described the episode as an improvement to its relationship with its fans and an explicit encouragement for fans to continue shipping Destiel.
 However, TV Guide reported on the episode as less supportive of the fandom and a firm statement that the producers do not support Destiel, describing it as a denial of the creators' role in encouraging queer readings of the series and a dismissal of the ship by the series as "cute".

 The series further teased the relationship in its twelfth season, with Castiel saying that he loves Dean before turning to other characters and adding that he loves all of them.
 Due to instances such as this, the show was often accused of queerbaiting, with one article from The Daily Dot pointing out that it occurred behind the scenes as well in DVD extras.
 Despite the subtlety of these references, they were still seen as significant to fans of Destiel.